weirongw23/memo/README.md

 MIT License.

-Copyright (c) 2022-Present Weirong Wu and Arya Kumar
+Copyright &copy; 2022-Present.
+Weirong Wu and Arya Kumar

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the